hermanbanken/rp/rs.markdown

 ```[ Source ] => [ Flow ] => [ Sink ]```

-After bootstrapping the complete data flow you need to `run` it with an ActorSystem and a Materializer.
+After bootstrapping the complete data flow you need to `run` it with an `ActorSystem` and a `Materializer`.
 This causes the flow to run on whatever distributed cluster is configured or just locally if no custom configuration is provided.

 Using the following methods we can [interop between RS and Akka](http://doc.akka.io/docs/akka/current/scala/stream/stream-integrations.html#integrating-with-reactive-streams):